-- a copy of the most recent audited financial statements; and
+- A copy of the most recent audited financial statements

-- a current year 12-month operating budget (i.e., a budget that covers the current grant calendar year till at least December 2023).
+- Current year 12-month operating budget (i.e., a budget that covers the current calendar year, January – December 2023).

 If your organization does not have audited financial statements, you can submit your most recent financial statements if they are prepared or reviewed by an accountant and signed by two members of your board of directors.